 Notes about the ingredients

-Peanut butter which is runny, smooth and natural.
-I haven't tested this recipe with peanut butter which has added oils to it but I think it would work!
+Peanut butter that is runny, smooth and natural.
+I haven’t tested this recipe with peanut butter with added oils, but I think it would work!

 Even though these are eggless peanut butter muffins, you don’t need any special egg replacers!